Our research is editorially independent but we may earn a commission for purchases made through our links.

 Perfect for when you’re looking for some retail therapy, head to the historic Fort Myers River District.
 A set of charming palm-lined streets line the downtown hub, where you’ll find an eclectic collection of shops, galleries, restaurants and a chocolate shop.
 Explore the mix of retailers and one-of-a-kind boutiques and antique stores that sit along First Street and the nearby cobblestone avenues.

 Many visitors to Fort Myers put a day trip to Sanibel Island on their to-do list, as this “Shelling Capital of the World” is a beloved beach destination in Florida.
-Its small-town charm permeates through its laid-back attractions, where you can spend an entire afternoon doing the “Sanibel Stoop” scouring the beach for colorful seashell treasures.
+Its small-town charm permeates through its laid-back attractions, where you can spend an entire afternoon doing the “Sanibel Stoop”, which is the pose locals make when scouring the beach for colorful seashell treasures.
 It’s lack of chain stores and traffic lights offer an escape from the hustle and bustle of the city, where you can browse through quaint boutique shops and art galleries.